-One of the registration requirements for a company or partnership entity to become a tax agent is to satisfy the ‘sufficient number’ requirement.
-This means your entity must have an adequate number of registered individual tax agents to:
+One of the registration requirements for a company or partnership entity to become a tax or BAS agent is to satisfy the ‘sufficient number’ requirement.
+This means your entity must have an adequate number of registered individual tax or BAS agents to:

-• provide tax agent services to a competent standard, and
+• provide tax agent or BAS services to a competent standard, and

 • carry out supervisory arrangements on behalf of the entity.